serenader2014/mplayer/README.md

 And after created an instance, you must pass a playlist to the `initialize()` method.
 The `Mplayer` object support chaining method.
 So after you called the `Mplayer()` method, you can continue call another Mplayer method.

 So we create a player, and what we have to do is given a playlist.
-Even a single track.
+Even a single audio.

-Store the track list in an Array.
+Store the audio list in an Array.
 Such as `["this is an example.mp3","another example.mp3"]`.

-You might notice that the example code above using a Object to create a single track, yes, the playlist support two kinds of format.
+You might notice that the example code above using a Object to create a single audio, yes, the playlist support two kinds of format.
 You can pass a string that contains an audio source, like this `"artist - title.mp3"` .
 The Mplayer will detect the string wheather contains the `-` charactor or not.
-If not ,it will set this track's artist to "undefined", and set the title to the string.
-If contains the `-` charactor, it will split it to two strings and set to the track's artist and title.
+If not ,it will set this audio's artist to "undefined", and set the title to the string.
+If contains the `-` charactor, it will split it to two strings and set to the audio's artist and title.
-The another way to pass the track is using an object.
+The another way to pass the audio is using an object.
 The object must contains the `mp3` or the `ogg` keys.
 The player will set these keys' value to the player's `src` attribute.
 So when you use a custom format, please notice this.
-And you may define the track's artist and title to what you want.
+And you may define the audio's artist and title to what you want.
 Here is the important keys that will use in the player:

 ```